ednunezg/ednunezg.github.io/_posts/2021-03-18-Algotrading.markdown

 My strategy relied on trendline detection as the key indicator for deciding whether to execute trades.
 This was achieved with the use of my python library <b>[pytrendline](https://github.com/ednunezg/pytrendline)</b> which you can use for detecting trendlines formed at the support or resistance level of candlesticks.

 Another indicators I leveraged were news sentiments based on keywords matched against a stock's news feed.
-SMA and EMA curves and number of price inflection points were also computed and analyzed against a set of criteria to decide if the trade is worth doing.
+SMA curves, EMA curves, and number of price inflection points were also computed and analyzed against a set of criteria to decide if the trade is worth doing.
 ## What do you need to build reliable and back-testable trading bot?

 A succesful testable bot should be one that can be made with an offline and online mode of operation.
 If these two modes can be provided as an input, you can leverage the offline mode for performing historical tests using a backtesting framework that wraps around the program, and the online mode for a production use case.